Skip to main content

 • NX: Nearby lymph nodes cannot be assessed due to lack of information.

-The stage of the cancer is important, but other factors should be considered when determining prognosis (outcome) and treatment of people with Stage IV (metastatic) renal cell carcinoma.
-The two systems that are commonly used are the Memorial Sloan Kettering Cancer Center (MSKCC) criteria and the International Metastatic Renal Cell Carcinoma Database Consortium (IMDC) criteria.
+The two systems that are commonly used are the Memorial Sloan Kettering Cancer Center (MSKCC) model and the International Metastatic Renal Cell Carcinoma Database Consortium (IMDC) criteria.

-These two systems use 5 or 6 factors which, when combined, put people into low-, intermediate-, and high-risk groups.
+These two systems use 5 or 6 factors to put people into low-, intermediate-, and high-risk groups.

 • High blood lactate dehydrogenase (LDH) level